 - Launch price: £449 (around $600, AU$800)

 At its announcement there was a lot of talk about the Honor View 10's price.
-It hadn't been revealed properly, and the success of this model depends largely on how competitive its price is.
+It hadn't been revealed properly, and the success of this model depended largely on how competitive its price was.

 The Honor View 10 cost £449 SIM free in the UK at launch, which equated to around $600, AU$800.

 That price makes the phone, surprisingly, a little cheaper than its arch-rival the OnePlus 5T in the UK.
 The Honor View 10 has 128GB of storage, and the 128GB version of the OnePlus 5T cost £499 / $559 / AU$699.

 Since launch the Honor View 10 has become even more affordable too, as you can now find it for around £330 / $480 / AU$710.

 Honor View 10 specs

 OS: Android 9.0